introvertednoob/AutoVencordPatch/README.md

 ## Requirements
 All original requirements for building the official installer apply here.</br>
 Go 1.25.1 is also recommended, but you can probably use a lower version instead.</br>
 **NOTE: The only entirely supported OS for this project is macOS.
-Windows will still be supported for the one-click installer, but this may change at any time.**
+Using any other OS is at your own risk.**

 ## Installation
 Run install.sh through ZSH to install Vencord Auto Patcher.